yann-ryan/annotator/README.md

 #### Getting an API key from Google

-The trickiest bit now is authorising your copy of the application to read and write from a Google sheet on your account.
+The trickiest bit is authorising your copy of the application to read and write from a Google sheet on your account.
 For this you'll need a Google Cloud Platform account and a service account token, in the form of a json file.

 There are very good instructions on how to do this here: <https://gargle.r-lib.org/articles/get-api-credentials.html>